-The Lifesaving Resources Ice Rescue Technician (IRT) Course is an internationally-standardized program that meets/exceeds NFPA 1670 & NFPA 1006 Standards, and can be customized to meet the needs of local First Responder agencies and organizations.
+The Lifesaving Resources Ice Rescue Technician (IRT) Course is an internationally-standardized program that meets/exceeds NFPA 1670 & NFPA 1006 Standards, and can be customized to meet the needs of the local First Responder organizations.

 The one-day IRT course is scheduled from 8:00 AM to 6:00 PM.
 Sign-in begins at 7:30 AM.
-Lunch is provided; several breaks are provided throughout the course.
+Lunch is provided; several breaks are provided throughout the day.

 During the 15 practical evolutions, each participant rotates through various positions at each station including Primary Rescuer, Secondary Rescuer, and Victim.
 Participants are continually active during the 15 practical evolutions and are responsible for manning tether lines when not serving in the above capacities.

 After completing the rotation within each practical evolution, the team of students then immediately rotates to another practical evolution.